Creating Application Rounds

 Short Name

-• This setting is optional, and, when present, will override the display name of the round on the application tab.
+• Overrides the display name of the round on the application tab of records

 Order

-• This order will dictate the display order of the application rounds.
+• Integer value that dictates the display order of the application rounds to applicants

 Round Key